-Energy storage battery 270 kWh
+Battery energy storage system 270 kWh

-Energy storage battery 270 kWh
+Battery energy storage system 270 kWh

 Jaguar Land Rover (JLR) and Allye Energy have agreed to collaborate on a 270 kWh portable battery energy storage system (BESS) built with second-life Range Rover batteries.
 The system, which is set to become the first commercially available BESS with JLR battery packs, can fully charge up to nine Range Rover PHEV vehicles at once.